die-wegmeister/Wegmeister.Recaptcha/README.md

 ### I18N

-English, German and Dutch currently are the only languages that are supported at the moment.
+English, German and Dutch are the only supported languages at the moment.
 Feel free to send us another language to add it to the plugin.